shreyankbr/DermaScan-Skin-Disease-Classifier/README.md

 4. Dataset Preprocessing:

-    - Download any kaggle dataset and make necessary changes in all files regardiing names
+    - Download any kaggle dataset and make necessary changes in all files regarding names

     - Run preprocess.py if the dataset is not split into train, test, validation